ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 #### Remove MyFabric-keypair
 Click on "Network & Security/Key Pairs" on the left hand menu
+Select "MyFabric-keypair"
+Click on "Delete"

+#### Remove launch-wizard-1 Security Group
+Click on "Network & Security/Security Groups" on the left hand menu
-Select " MyFabric-keypair"
+Select "launch-wizard-1"
 Click on "Delete"

 ## References